irosyadi/gitbook/note/unicode.md

 # All about Unicode

 Unicode is an information technology (IT) standard for the consistent encoding, representation, and handling of text expressed in most of the world's writing systems.
-Within unicode encoding, there are subsets called emoji to represent pictorial expression in characters.
-While unicode is important work, it has some kind messy structure.
-That's why we have punycode.
+Within Unicode encoding, there are subsets called emoji to represent pictorial expression in characters.
+While Unicode is an important piece of work, it has some kind of messy structure.
+That's why we have puny code.

 ## Unicode List
-- [Unicode Charts](https://www.unicode.org/charts/) formal unicode chart (in PDF)
+- [Unicode Charts](https://www.unicode.org/charts/) formal Unicode chart (in PDF)
 - [Unicode Blocks](https://www.fileformat.info/info/unicode/block/index.htm)

 ## Unicode Font
-- [Unifont ](https://unifoundry.com/unifont/index.html), font for all existing unicode
+- [Unifont ](https://unifoundry.com/unifont/index.html), font for all existing Unicode

 ## Unicode Search
 - [Unicode Search](https://unicodelookup.com/)